Seattle, Lake Shore and Eastern Railway: Promoting a railroad empire involving Seattle

 Railroading in Seattle closely paralleled development and early hopes for the future.
 Like communications networks today, 19th century railroading represented more than track, stock, and trade.
 Romantic and practical potential wooed communities across the West, much as Web commerce and bandwidth today (bandwidth was narrow, desire high, competition passionate).
-Travel between America's coasts had taken months, whether overland by wagon or by sailing ship or steamer around Cape Horn, until the Union Pacific reached San Francisco in 1869 and the Northern Pacific opened to Tacoma in 1887.
+Travel between America's coasts had taken months, whether overland by wagon or by sailing ship or steamer around Cape Horn, until the transcontinental railroad, consisting of the Central Pacific and the Union Pacific reached San Francisco in 1869 and the Northern Pacific opened to Tacoma in 1887.

 The SLS&E was conceived and financed by Seattle business interests in response to Villard of the NP selecting Seattle's intense rival Tacoma as its transcontinental western terminus, and incorporated on 15 April 1885.
 The original scheme for the SLS&E was connecting with an intercontinental railroad somewhere, while actually building north and east from Seattle.
 By the late 1880s, the SLS&E needed more capital for ongoing construction toward Sumas and an extension toward Spokane.
 The Seattle & Eastern Construction Company was formed with many of the same investors as the SLS&E. Construction of the eastern line began in Spokane.
 By the end of 1889, construction ended, having only reached Sallal Prairie, some miles past North Bend and 63 mi from the Seattle station on Western Avenue at Columbia Street.
 In 1890, the plans were amended to focus on connecting Seattle to the Canadian Pacific Railway at Sumas on the border.